 Then there was a spider.
 It spun a web to protect Prophet Muhammad and Abu Bakr Al Siddique (the righteous).

-The Quraysh people came and they saw a spider’s web worth days and days of work.
-So there was no doubt that the two men could have hidden in the cave without such a large spider web in front of it.
+The Quraysh people came, and they saw a spider’s web worth days and days of work.
+So there was no doubt that the two men could have hidden in the cave without such a large spider web in front of them.

 Yes, a spider saved Prophet Muhammad and Abu Bakr because Allah asked it to do so.
-That’s nice of the spider, they chime.
-Allah asked the spider to protect Prophet and Abu Bakr!
+That’s nice of the spider; they chime.
+Allah asked the spider to protect the Prophet and Abu Bakr!